Wedding Ceremony Order of Service

 1. Wedding Ushers

-The ushers are the first to arrive, around 30-45 minutes before the wedding ceremony.
+The wedding usher/s are the first to arrive, around 30-45 minutes before the wedding ceremony.
 They stand outside the church, greeting and directing the early guests to the appropriate seating arrangements and handing out programs or service notes and boutonnières for guests.
-Groomsmen often double as ushers up-until the ceremony starts.
+The ceremony usher often doubles up as Groomsmen up-until the ceremony starts.

-The groom and best man are the next to arrive and usually 30 minutes before the ceremony.
-The best man pays the organists and any church fees on behalf of the groom before taking his seat at the front of the church on the right-hand pew with the groom, in front of the groom's family, waiting for the bride to arrive.
+The groom, best man and groomsmen are the next to arrive and usually 30 minutes before the ceremony.
+The best man pays the organists and any church fees on behalf of the groom before taking his seat at the front of the church on the right-hand pew with the groom, in front of the groom's family waiting for the bride to arrive.
+If you have groomsmen in your bridal party, they wait outside for the bride and bridesmaids to arrive so they can walk down the aisle together.

 3. Prelude Music